What42Pizza/LooF/Documentation/Statements.md

   - If Condition is truthy xor Invert is truthy, executes the next statement (otherwise skips it)
 - **skip**
   - Jumps execution to after the first 'end' statement it can find that is on the same code block level.
 Errors if no suitable 'end' statement is found
+- **skip IsFunction**
+  - Jumps execution to after the first 'end' statement it can find that is on the same code block level.
+If IsFunction is true, the matching 'end' statement will throw an error if executed to make sure you make the function return.
+Errors if no suitable 'end' statement is found
 - **end**
   - Effectively nop; only useful because of 'skip' statements